saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 N
 H

-n the HA head domain
+on the HA head domain
 164
 183
 209